baron42bba/.emacs.d/elpa/csv-mode-readme.txt

   multiple killed fields can be yanked only as a fixed group equivalent to a single field.

+- `csv-align-mode' keeps fields visually aligned, on-the-fly.
+  It truncates fields to a maximum width that can be changed per-column with `csv-align-set-column-width'.
-- C-c C-a (`csv-align-fields') aligns fields into columns
+  Alternatively, C-c C-a (`csv-align-fields') aligns fields into columns and C-c C-u (`csv-unalign-fields') undoes such alignment;

-- C-c C-u (`csv-unalign-fields') undoes such alignment; separators can be hidden within aligned records.
+  separators can be hidden within aligned records (controlled by `csv-invisibility-default' and `csv-toggle-invisibility').

 - C-c C-t (`csv-transpose') interchanges rows and columns.
 For details, see the documentation for the individual commands.